DefinitelyNotSimon13/Apos/README.md

 # Apos - Database Manager

-Apos - Database Manager is a Windows application designed to manage SQLite3 databases.
-It allows users to open, read, and edit tables within a SQLite3 database, as well as execute custom SQLite3 commands.
+Developed by Simon Blum, Apos - Database Manager is a comprehensive Windows application designed to manage SQLite3 databases.

+The application provides an intuitive and user-friendly interface for performing a variety of database operations.
+Whether you need to open, read, edit tables, or execute custom SQLite3 commands, Apos - Database Manager has got you covered.

-Apos is derived from the ancient greek work "αποθήκη" - it roughly translates to "storage" or "warehouse".
+The name "Apos" is inspired by the ancient Greek word "αποθήκη", which translates to "storage" or "warehouse".

-## Features
+## Key Features

-- **Database Operations:**
-  - Open and manage SQLite3 databases.
+- **Efficient Database Operations**: Open, read, and edit tables within SQLite3 databases with ease.
-  - Execute custom SQLite3 commands.
+- **Custom SQLite3 Commands**: Execute custom SQLite3 commands for advanced database operations.
-  - Read and edit tables within the database.

-- **User Interface:**
-  - Graphical User Interface (GUI) created using the Qt framework.
+- **Intuitive User Interface**: Navigate through the application effortlessly with the GUI, built using the Qt framework.
-  - Intuitive design for easy navigation.

 ## Prerequisites